 In November 2009, the Central Information Commission (CIC) ordered the Supreme Court of India to disclose information regarding the Collegium's decision making.
 The CIC order pertains to a Right to Information request made by activist Suresh Chandra Agarwal.
-In particular, the CIC ordered the Central Public Information Office (CPIO) of the Supreme Court to disclose correspondences between the Collegium and the government regarding the appointment of Justices HL Dattu, AK Ganguly and RM Lodha, so as to supersede the seniority of Justices AP Shah, AK Patnaik and VK Gupta.
+In particular, the CIC ordered the Central Public Information Office (CPIO) of the Supreme Court to disclose correspondences between the Collegium and the government regarding the appointment of Justices HL Dattu, AK Ganguly and RM Lodha.
+At the time of appointment, these three judges were less senior than Justices AP Shah, AK Patnaik and VK Gupta.

 The Supreme Court appealed the November 2009 CIC order to itself.
 On 4 December 2009, the Supreme Court stayed (temporarily halted) the CIC order.
 The stay order is still in-effect.

-The controversy had earlier come before the Delhi High Court.
-On 6 January 2009, the CIC ordered the Supreme Court to disclose information regarding judges' personal assets.
-The order was a response to an earlier RTI request by Suresh Chandra Agarwal.
-He sought the Court to disclose whether Supreme Court justices had declared their assets and income to the Chief Justice of India.
-The Supreme Court challenged this earlier CIC order in the Delhi High Court (HC).
+The legitimacy of a similar CIC order had come before the Delhi High Court.
+On 6 January 2009, the CIC ordered the Supreme Court to disclose information regarding judges' personal assets, putting into effect Suresh Chandra Agarwal's RTI request.
+Agarwal sought to find out if Supreme Court justices had declared their assets to the Chief Justice of India.
+The Supreme Court's CPIO challenged this CIC order in the Delhi High Court (HC).
 On 2 September 2009, a single-judge Bench comprising Justice Ravindra Bhat upheld the CIC order.
-The Supreme Court appealed, but in January 2010 a three-judge Delhi HC Bench again upheld the CIC's order.
+The Supreme Court CPIO appealed and in January 2010 a three-judge Delhi HC Bench referred it to the Supreme Court.